BishalMondal07/Amazing-Python-Projects/README.md

 # Amazing-Python-Projects
-Here, you will find a collection of six wonderful Python projects that you can explore and learn from.
+Here, you will find a collection of twelve wonderful Python projects that you can explore and learn from.
 Each project is designed to showcase different aspects of Python programming and demonstrate its versatility and power.

 # 1. PyPDF2 PDF Merger
 This code is an example of using the PyPDF2 library to merge multiple PDF files into a single document.
 The code takes a list of PDF files to be merged and uses the PdfMerger class of the PyPDF2 library to append each PDF file to the merger object.
 Finally, the merged document is saved to the file 'merged.pdf' using the write() method.
 There are two sample pdf files attached with this folder.